 The owner of an existing channel mapping that wishes to release the mapping shall transmit an MCAP advertisement with an expiration time at least 30 seconds in the future.
 The owner shall commence a timer to measure expiration seconds; until the timer counts down to zero, the owner shall continue to transmit MCAP advertisements for the affected channel but shall adjust expiration in the second and subsequent advertisements to reflect the time remaining until the channel is to be deallocated.
-If another multicast source is using the same channel mapping, it shall commence transmitting MCAP advertisements for the channel mapping with refreshed expiration times that maintain the validity of the channel mapping.
-If the original owner observes an MCAP advertisement for the channel to be relinquished within 30 seconds of the expiration timebefore its own timer has expired, it shall not deallocate the channel number.
+The sequence of expiration times transmitted by the owner intending to release the mapping shall decrease with each succeeding advertisement.
+If another multicast source is using the same channel mappingand observes an expiration time less than or equal to 30 seconds, it shall commence transmitting MCAP advertisements for the channel mapping with refreshed expiration times greater than 30 seconds that maintain the validity of the channel mapping.
+If the original owner observes an MCAP advertisement for the channel to be relinquished before its own timer has expired, it shall not deallocate the channel number.

-Otherwise, if 30 seconds elapse after the most recent expiration time the owner's timer expires without the observation of a valid MCAP advertisement by another node, the owner of the channel number shall deallocate the channel as described below.
+Otherwise, if the owner's timer expires without the observation of a valid MCAP advertisement by another node, the owner of the channel number shall deallocate the channel as described below.